SimonLeitl/FyF/documentation/UC/UCS-manage products.md

 # 1. Analyze Acceleration Behavior

 A registered farmer can add information about offered products to his account.
-He can create, update or delete the product list.
+Therefore he can select product categories.

 ## 1.2 Screenshots